Article I: Name

 Upon the dissolution of the association, the Council shall, after paying or making provision for the payment of all of the liabilities exclusively for the purposes of the association distribute any remaining funds to such organization or organizations organized and operated exclusively for charitable, educational, or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).

 Affiliate Amendment, 20 August 2000

 Interested associations may request affiliate status with the World History Association in conformity with such Bylaws and policies as the World History Association may establish.
-Such affiliate status becomes effective when approved by two-thirds vote of the Executive Council.
+Such affiliate status becomes effective when approved by two-thirds vote of the Council.
 The World History Association assumes no financial or legal responsibility for the affiliates.
 Either the World History Association or the affiliate may terminate the affiliation at any time.